Canon 1D X Mark II vs Sony A58

-With 20MP, the 1DX Mark II offers a slightly higher resolution than the Sony A58 (19.8MP), but the 1DX Mark II nevertheless has larger individual pixels (pixel pitch of 6.57μm versus 4.31μm for the Sony A58) due to its larger sensor.
-Moreover, the 1DX Mark II is a somewhat more recent model (by 2 years and 11 months) than the Sony A58, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+With 20MP, the 1DX Mark II offers a slightly higher resolution than the A58 (19.8MP), but the 1DX Mark II nevertheless has larger individual pixels (pixel pitch of 6.57μm versus 4.31μm for the A58) due to its larger sensor.
+Moreover, the 1DX Mark II is a much more recent model (by 2 years and 11 months) than the A58, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 |Canon 1D X Mark II»||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88||Canon 1D X Mark II|

 |Sony A58«||APS-C||19.8||5456||3632||1080/60i||23.3||12.5||753||74||Sony A58|

 |Canon 6D Mark II« »||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85||Canon 6D Mark II|

 |Canon 1D C« »||Full Frame||17.9||5184||3456||4K/24p||-||-||-||-||Canon 1D C|